0ph1uch1/pycjson/README.md

 # py-cjson
 py-cjson is a python3 json library, powered by algorithms from cJSON library, providing JSON relevant functionality.
-It is designed to offer a familiar interface to those who are accustomed to the built-in Python json module, while providing an improved speed and efficiency for JSON encoding and decoding.
+It is designed to offer a similar interface to those who are accustomed to the built-in Python json module, while providing an improved speed for JSON encoding and decoding.

 ## Installation
 To install py-cjson, follow these steps: